 - Next, add 1/2 cup of Isopropyl alcohol

-- Add 10 drops of rosemary essential oil
+- And then add 10 drops of rosemary essential oil

 - Followed by 10 drops of lavender essential oil